MINI Convertible - MPG, running costs & CO2

 The MINI Convertible's powerful turbocharged petrol engines are reasonably economical

 The most fuel-efficient MINI Convertible is the 1.5-litre Cooper.
-MINI claims it can achieve up to 52.3mpg, with CO2 emissions of 122g/km.
-Company-car users will be liable for a 25% Benefit-in-Kind (BiK) tax rate.
-The automatic gearbox drops economy to 49.6mpg and raises CO2 emissions to 130 g/km, for a 27% BiK rating.
+MINI claims it can achieve up to 47.9mpg, with CO2 emissions of 134-139g/km.
+Company-car users will be liable for a Benefit-in-Kind (BiK) tax rate of around 30%.
+The automatic gearbox doesn’t affect fuel economy or emissions, but it does cost around £1,500 extra.

-The more powerful 2.0-litre petrol engine in the MINI Cooper S claims fuel economy of 40.9mpg with CO2 emissions of 157g/km, putting it in the 32% BiK band.
-The automatic model is considerably more fuel efficient, with figures of 48.7mpg and 132g/km for 27% BiK.
+The more powerful 2.0-litre petrol engine in the MINI Cooper S claims fuel economy of 43.5mpg with CO2 emissions of 148-153g/km, putting it in a higher BiK band.
+The automatic model is actually a little more fuel efficient, with figures of 45.6mpg and 141g/km.

-All MINI convertibles are liable for road tax of £140 a year.
+All MINI convertibles are liable for the standard yearly rate of road tax.

-The standard MINI warranty isn’t the longest, lasting just three years, but it does as least cover you for unlimited mileage during that period.
+The standard MINI warranty isn’t the longest, lasting just three years, but it does at least cover you for unlimited mileage during that period.
+None of the MINI’s main rivals, including the Mazda MX-5 and BMW 2 Series coupe, offer a longer period of cover.

 MINI’s TLC servicing pack is very popular, covering servicing for three years or 36,000 miles for £299.